 Problems in the bedroom can be a difficult topic for men and women alike, but there is one very common male condition which is still considered taboo.
-The majority of men will suffer from impotence at some point in their lives, and it’s more common in men over the age of 40.
+The majority of men will suffer from erectile dysfunction at some point in their lives, and it’s more common in men over the age of 40.
 In short, it is a type of sexual dysfunction, involving an inability to maintain an erection during sexual activity.

 It has a significant impact on the quality of life for patients and their partners.
 A large UK study of men between 18-75 showed a rate of 39% for lifetime ED.
 That means more than 1 in 17 men in the UK are suffering from erectile dysfunction.

 It’s often a taboo topic, as both men and women often feel it is an embarrassing issue that they may be to blame for.
-More important than the physical disappointment at the time, is the psychological consequence it can have, as erectile dysfunction can be tied down to low self esteem, low self image and deeper routed relationship difficulties.
+More important than the physical disappointment at the time, is the psychological consequence it can have, as erectile dysfunction can be tied down to low self-esteem, low self-image and deeper routed relationship difficulties.

-There are many reasons why someone may find it difficult to achieve or maintain erection, and you don’t have to suffer in silence.
+There are many reasons why someone may find it difficult to achieve or maintain an erection, and you don’t have to suffer in silence.

 Erectile dysfunction can happen now and again, or it can be a constant worry for some.
 Find out what could be behind the issue and how to get your sex life back on track.